edgehog-device-manager/edgehog/backend/docs/pages/admin/deploying_with_kubernetes.md

 Values to be replaced

 - `BACKEND-URL`: the API base URL of the Edgehog backend (see the [Creating DNS entries](#creating-dns-entries) section).
 This should be, e.g., `https://<BACKEND-HOST>`.
+- `HIDE-NAVIGATION-ELEMENTS`: can be `true|false`. `true` disable navigation elements, such as the navigation bar, the footer and the top bar.

 #### Device Forwarder